-If one or both parents have not appeared in an action for custody or modification of custody, the court shall require the moving party to provide a certified copy of the minor child’s birth certificate.
-The birth certificate shall be forwarded to the local sheriff’s department to determine if that child is identified on the National Crime Information Center’s Missing Person System.
+If one or both parents have not appeared in an action for custody or modification of custody, the court requires the moving party to provide a certified copy of the minor child’s birth certificate.
+The birth certificate will be forwarded to the local sheriff’s department to determine if that child is identified on the National Crime Information Center’s Missing Person System.

 If the whereabouts of a minor child are unknown and a petition for custody has been filed or an order for custody has been entered, the district attorney shall take all actions necessary to locate the child and to obtain compliance with the order.
 In addition, the petition to determine custody may be filed by the district attorney.